Assisted Living Directory

 Summary: Most assisted living facilities adhere to strict sanitation standards.
 However, sanitation is not regulated in assisted living facilities as it is in nursing homes.
 Occasionally, facilities are cited for having unsafe or even dangerous sanitation conditions.

-Sanitation is something that might not be at the top of your checklist when you are considering an assisted living facility for you, or perhaps a loved one.
-Usually the items that receive the most attention are amenities, level of care, and cost.
+Usually the items that receive the most attention Sanitation information on Assisted Living Directoryare amenities, level of care, and cost.
 I would venture to guess that sanitation and food safety are only an after thought for most people going through the process of choosing a facility.
 For those already living in a facility, sanitation is most likely not ever talked about unless there is an obvious problem.

 Although is is not an epidemic, problems with sanitation and food safety do occur in the assisted living world, and when they do, they can be quite serious.
 We were reading a news story today about an assisted living facility in Oregon that was cited for having unsanitary kitchen conditions and multiple other code violations.
 There is suspicion that this facility and the owners are having financial difficulties.